 Crossword Algorithm

+A crossword is a puzzle consisting of a grid of squares and blanks into which words crossing vertically and horizontally are written according to clues.
+Just like how solving the crossword puzzle can be difficult, creating a crossword puzzle can be challenging as well.
+This is because the words both across and down must be legal, and the choice of a word in one direction restricts the possibilities of words in the other direction.
+The word choices that are made from the start restricts the number of legal words that would fit later on the board.
+The solution described below takes in a text file that contains the crossword board as the input.
+A board filled with letters that made legal words is the output.
+Therefore, the main objective is to find legal words that would fit an N by N board.

 The crossword solution algorithm I attempted to implement was based on a recursive backtracking strategy.
 To implement the backtracking strategy, I created six separate methods.
 One of the methods that I wrote was “place”.
 I make recursive calls to this method.
 Mainly, this method is used to place letters on the board where it is legal to do so which means that the element indexed is neither a letter nor a minus sign.
 It takes in a column position as a parameter, and with each recursion, it will move the column position by one to the right.
-Using as my base case, I wrote an if statement saying if I’ve reached the bottom and right most.
+I have set the base case so that the puzzle is complete when the column position is at the most right and the row position is at the most bottom.
 Basically, my aim with this method was to fill the board from left to right and from top to bottom.
-Before each recursive call, I would check if the series of letters created a word or a prefix of a word or both.
+Before each recursive call, it would check if the series of letters created a word or a prefix of a word or both.
+This is a crucial step in making the code more efficient.
+By verifying whether each string constructed so far is a prefix to a valid word, it will greatly prune the size of the exhaustive search tree.
 Used as a complimentary method, hasroom would check for the availability of the index by seeing if the spot on the board is a plus sign.
 Additionally, the method addletter adds a letter to the output board and appends the letter to the StringBuilder variable.
 Doing this will allow me to check the validity of the added letters.
 Removeletter will remove the letter from the StringBuilder variable.
 Valid uses dictInterface to check if the series of letters is a word, prefix, both, or neither.
 Finally, the method Solution prints out the resulting board.
 This was the plan.
 However, it seems that my indexes keep going out of bounds.
 Because my program does not work, I was not able to collect program run times.
-However,
+However, I suspect that the times for the De La Briandais implementation would result in faster puzzle completions because of its faster search.